Create the perfect hallway houseplant display

 Framing your composition

 Elevate your plants to make a fringe of foliage around the door frame.
 The epiphytic Vanda orchid is hung from the top corner of the door, and its skeletal cage creates an intriguing silhouette.
+The variegated form of the Swiss cheese plant also frames the doorway, the lustrous foliage reflecting the light this way and that.

 It is important to remember to give each plant space to be seen, and not to crowd the pots.
 The blood flower, fuchsias and the other flowering plants come and go, being added to the display when at their best, and returned to the conservatory when they begin to tire.
 The foliage plants, such as the ferns and the pelargoniums, are more permanent.